timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:verbose"
 ```

 This toggle switch enables or disables detailed status messages for commands.
-When verbose mode is on, the TS Pico provides much more detailed feedback about what it's doing.
+When verbose mode is on, the TS-Pico provides much more detailed feedback about what it's doing.

 **When to enable verbose mode:**
 - When learning the system